Aswajith7077/ShopnexV2/README.md

 - **MongoDB**: NoSQL database following MVC architecture.
 - **JWT Authentication**: Secure authentication and authorization.
 - **Docker**: Containerized for portability and scalability.
-- **Azure Deployment**: Hosted on Azure Container Apps for cloud scalability.

 ## Prerequisites
 Ensure you have the following installed:
 - Python 3.8+
 - MongoDB
 - Docker
-- Azure CLI (for deployment)

 ## Installation
 1. **Clone the Repository**